mzhang1717/quadrotor_control/README.md

 # Introduction
 This package provides a flight control and task management system for a quadrotor.
 It enables stable hovering, take-off, landing, path-following, and anti-wind manoeuvres.
-This system was extensively tested in a variety of indoor and outdoor environment using a Dragangly X8 quadrotor.
+This system was extensively tested with a visual-SLAM system in a variety of indoor and outdoor environments using a Dragangly X8 quadrotor.
+More details can be found in [this paper](http://ncfrn.cim.mcgill.ca:8080/pub/2014/sharf-autonomous_flight_mult_camera_vSLAM.pdf).

 ![](resources/X8_04_small.jpg)
 **Figure 1:** Draganfly X8 quadrotor in flight